 Have you ever tried searching for information online, using an open-web search engine like Google, only to hit a paywall?
 (A paywall is when a site offers to provide full access to an article or other resource, but only if you have a subscription or if you pay an access fee.)

 Students at CSB and SJU should never need to pay these fees to access journal articles.
 Talk to a librarian instead - we can help you access the same article in our collections or by requesting a free copy of the article from another library using interlibrary loan.

 If the CSB and SJU Libraries don't have an article or book you need, you can request a copy from another library through interlibrary loan.
 Interlibrary loan is almost always a free service.
 For any special items that involve a fee you will be asked to approve that charge before the item is ordered.

-Watch the following three videos to see how to 1) request a book through Interlibrary Loan, 2) request a copy of a chapter or section from a print book or eBook through Interlibrary Loan, and 3) request an article from the catalog through Interlibrary Loan.
+Watch the following three videos to see how to request 1) a print book through Interlibrary Loan, 2) a copy of a chapter or section from a print book or eBook through Interlibrary Loan, and 3) an article found using the library catalog through Interlibrary Loan.